 The investigation deepens by now looking into the topics of ethics and corporate social responsibility.
-Schools of business began adding these interrelated topics to their curriculum in the 1960s and have been tinkering with their contents ever since.
-Harvard Business School (HBS) spent big money in 2007 revamping its ethics programs and with the 2008 global economic collapse it had to re-design its programs to include what they had missed – systemic risk.
+Business schools began adding these interrelated topics to their curriculum in the 1960s and have been tinkering with their contents ever since.
+Harvard Business School (HBS) spent big money in 2007 revamping its ethics programs and with the 2008 global economic collapse, it had to re-design its programs to include what they had missed – systemic risk.
 Wikipedia defines systemic risk as the “risk of collapse of an entire financial system or entire market, as opposed to risk associated with any one individual entity, group or component of a system.”
 The focus at HBS was on the “financial system instability, potentially catastrophic, caused or exacerbated by idiosyncratic events or conditions in financial intermediaries… and is risks imposed by inter-linkages and inter-dependencies in a system or market, where the failure of a single entity or cluster of entities can cause a cascading failure, which could potentially bankrupt or bring down the entire system or market.”

 A different view of systemic risk, is presented by David Harvey in the crises of capitalism, where he first reviews several approaches to explain the crisis before settling on a Marxist explanation calling for a “new economic social order that is more responsible, just, and humane.”
-Marxism is “a method of socio-economic inquiry based upon a materialist interpretation of historical development, a dialectical view of social change, and an analysis of class-relations and conflict within society” and provides us with another investigative lens.
+Marxism is “a method of socioeconomic inquiry based upon a materialist interpretation of historical development, a dialectical view of social change, and an analysis of class-relations and conflict within society” and provides us with another investigative lens.
 We need to continue journaling about the contents in these links in order to frame the elementary lens being presented for our investigation into the mysteries of globalization.

 Okay, even given updates to B-Schools’ ethics courses it did not stop Business Week from grading B-Schools C+ in ethics (Garden 2005, Sept.
 5:110), which in graduate school is considered a near failing grade.
 Google, “business school teaching ethics”, to see other entries on B-school failures, like this Wall Street Journal article, Can Business Schools Really Teach Ethics?, which is a description similar to Concordia’s effort of including ethics in most courses and also having stand-alone courses.
 The rationale behind the C+ grade was arrived at by looking at the individuals running major corporations like Enron – Smartest guys in the room and Arthur Andersen its partner-in-crime.
 Hedrick Smith’s Bigger than Enron is an excellent documentary on the Enron meltdown.
 This is a movie on the people affected by the battle described between good and evil, The Crooked E – The Unshredded Truth About Enron.